-Every once in a while we’re asked what is the most important thing that Denver area homeowner's can do to secure their air conditioning and heating system between their regular PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the most important thing that Denver area homeowner's can do to secure their air conditioning and heating system between their regular tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is extremely important to the effectiveness of your HVAC system, not to mention your home's air quality.
 Did you know indoor air pollution is among the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
 Changing the air filters is not a tough thing to do for most Denver homeowners, but there are often two hurdles to actually completing this job:

 - Understanding just how often to swap out your furnace or air conditioner filter.

 - Changing them when you’re suppose to.

 Most filters have a printed "expiration" date on the box or plastic.
 It may read "Lasts up to 3 months" or "Change filter every 90 days".
 Look around at the store and you'll notice that some are designed to only last a month, while other manufacturers (like Honeywell) have released media air cleaners with filters meant to be swapped once every 6-12 months.
 The norm seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we recommend our readers to go by.
 If they're dirty, change them!
 A dirty air filter can contribute or cause damage to costly components, like your compressor, so it's best to change it out more often than neglect it.
 If you want to follow the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
 Also note that your filter manufacturer may have a different recommendation from your HVAC system manufacturer.